 Ford's new entertainment and communication system, dubbed MyLincoln Touch in Lincoln models, is standard in the MKX.
 The system aims to make all of your communication and entertainment sources easy to control while driving.
 To do this, MyLincoln Touch features an 8-inch touch-screen in the middle of the dash, five-way steering-wheel controls, USB ports, an SD card slot, and an instrument panel with a traditional analog speedometer flanked by two customizable LCD screens.
 The system can be operated by voice commands, too.

-Under the Hood The MKX is available with front- or all-wheel drive, and the 2011 model gets a new 305-horsepower, 3.7-liter V-6 that teams with a six-speed automatic transmission.
+The MKX is available with front- or all-wheel drive, and the 2011 model gets a new 305-horsepower, 3.7-liter V-6 that teams with a six-speed automatic transmission.
 The engine runs on regular gas.

-Safety Standard features include four-wheel-disc antilock brakes, an electronic stability system with Roll Stability Control, side-impact airbags for the front seats and side curtain airbags.
+Standard features include four-wheel-disc antilock brakes, an electronic stability system with Roll Stability Control, side-impact airbags for the front seats and side curtain airbags.

 People Who Viewed this Car Also Viewed